 Please click here for details and presentations from the High-Level Meeting to Address Unsafe Mixed Migration by Sea held at IMO Headquarters (4-5 March 2015) to facilitate dialogue and promote enhanced cooperation and harmonization between United Nations agencies, international organizations, non-governmental organizations, Governments and the shipping industry.

-UNHCR says that, according to estimates from coastal authorities and information from confirmed interdictions and other monitoring, more than 207,000 people crossed the Mediterranean in 2014.
-This onslaught of migration by sea, often in unsafe vessels, is not a random occurrence.
+According to UNHCR this onslaught of migration by sea, often in unsafe vessels, is not a random occurrence.
 It is being organized and orchestrated by people who trade and traffic the lives of others.
 (UNHCR: The sea route to Europe: The Mediterranean passage in the age of refugees.)

 There is a legal framework in place to make this a crime – the Protocol against the Smuggling of Migrants by Land, Sea and Air, which is an annex to the UN Convention against Transnational Organized Crime.